Starting price: $999

 Colors: Space Black, White, Gold, Deep Purple

-Apple has really nailed its smartphone formula.
-The iPhone 14 Pro represents a duality, both as something extremely similar to its predecessor while also being simultaneously new.
-It features a lot of camera upgrades and the Dynamic Island, which replaces the infamous notch five years after the notch’s debut on the iPhone X.
+The iPhone 14 Pro features a lot of camera upgrades and the Dynamic Island, which replaces the infamous notch five years after the its debut on the iPhone X.

-As you’ll see in this iPhone 14 Pro review, this is as close to a perfect phone that I’ve ever seen in my career.
-Nothing else comes close for me.
+As you’ll see in this iPhone 14 Pro review, this is as close to a perfect phone that I’ve ever seen.
+If only the battery life was more than adequate.
 But when you’re done here, be sure you head over to our reviews of the iPhone 14 Pro Max and iPhone 14 to check out what else Apple came up with this year.

 iPhone 14 Pro review: Price and availability